 Each word of “inner speech” (verbal thought) seems to arrive fully formed in my Experience.
 I do not have some elaborate process of constructing the various parts of a word (the phonemes) and putting them all together, this activity is done in some part of my brain outside of my Experience.
 This should not surprise us because many events in our brains are non-conscious.
 Our brain handles events from control of heart rate to receiving updates on our gut function without registering them within our Experience.

-It is intriguing that inner speech is constructed by our brains without us experiencing that construction: What does placing inner speech inside our Experience add to the process of producing words when the “artificial intelligence”, non-conscious, part of our brains should be sufficient to review our speech?
+It is intriguing that inner speech is constructed by our brains without us experiencing that construction: what does placing inner speech inside our Experience add to the process of producing words and sentences when the “artificial intelligence”, non-conscious, part of our brains should be sufficient to review our speech?

 The old saying “think before you speak” shows that people have long understood that reviewing what they are about to say by rehearsing it as inner speech in their Experience can be used to check meaning and spot problems, especially problems of social appropriateness.
 The non-conscious part of our brains can create a stream of words but these are submitted to review in our Experience if there is any doubt about them.

-Emotions often have a triggering event, for instance happiness might be triggered by the company of good friends, depression from an injury or organic change, love from personal attraction etc. However, the emotion is not the triggering event, it is the changes that the triggering event creates in Experience.
+Emotions often have a triggering event, for instance happiness might be triggered by the company of good friends, depression from an injury or organic change, love from personal attraction etc. However, the emotion is not the triggering event but is the changes that the triggering event creates in Experience.

 Emotions can cause further events that reinforce them.
-As examples anger can release hormones that increase muscular tension and readiness, and depression can create negative inner speech and imaginings which can create further depression which leads to negative inner speech and imaginings and so on.
+As examples the muscular tension and readiness of anger can release hormones that increase muscular tension and readiness, and the negative inner speech and imaginings of depression can create further negative inner speech and imaginings and so on.

 Emotions can influence all the modes of experience.
 Raw emotions and drives are the animal method of directing activity and even subtle emotions, such as delayed gratification, guilt, shame etc. prime our Experience for action or inaction.

-Emotions raise interesting questions such as how they increase the brightness of perception, how they switch on imagination and inner speech and most of all, why they need to change the content of Experience.
+Emotions raise interesting questions such as how they increase or decrease the brightness of perception and most of all, why they need to change the content of Experience.

-The generalised change in Experience that is an emotion causes us to be biased towards certain actions (such as moving towards a lover, avoiding guilt, striking out in anger).
-Emotions demonstrate that Experience itself can act in the world but does so through the creation of a bias in its content.
+The generalised change in Experience that is an emotion causes us to be biased towards certain types of actions (such as moving towards a lover, avoiding guilt, striking out in anger etc.).

 Try this meditation.
 Clench your fingers without looking at them then open your fists.
 The motion of clenching and opening has a definite position in your Experience.
 Keeping your eyes closed, if all your fingers are extended and then lightly clenched together the fingers combine to become a sort of mitten hand which, when the fist is re-opened with the fingers held together, seems to open like the jaws of a clamp.
 The whole motion of opening and closing is extended over a period of time, it is not an instantaneous Experience and the sweep of the fingers from clenched to open exists now.
 The time extension of bodily movement has a similar duration to the time extension of sounds.

 Compare the time extension of sounds with that of vision.
-A word might last half a second or a second and this whole time extended word is in your Experience.
+A short word might last half a second or a second and this whole time extended word is in your Experience.
 If visual Experience were extended in time by a second it would be far more difficult to locate moving objects.
-Visual Experience extends just enough in time to exist and to allow it to contain some time extended motion (perhaps a tenth to a thirtieth of a second).
-The greater time extension of sound means that there is a considerably greater error in locating moving, continuous sound sources than moving visual objects.
+Visual Experience extends just enough in time to allow it to contain some time extended motion (perhaps a tenth to a thirtieth of a second).
+This implies that visual events are loaded into Experience as short packets and auditory events, such as words, as longer packets or combined packets.
+The greater time extension of sound means that there is a considerably greater error in locating moving sound sources than moving visual objects.

 In the section on time above the possibility that events were arranged along a time-like direction as well as in time was discussed.
-The rapid replacement of visual Experience is consistent with the capacity for mounting events along a direction separate from time itself (it avoids changing the past).
+The rapid replacement of visual Experience is consistent with the capacity for mounting events along a direction separate from time itself (the past cannot be erased but an extension in the time-like dimension can be erased or replaced).

 I have mentioned how sounds and visual images are arranged around our listening and viewing point.
 Most senses are projected around this point but there is an exception.
 Dance shows us that the centre of our sense of body position is located somewhere towards the bottom of our chests.
 We have already discussed the sense of the position and movement of our arms and these senses (called somaesthesis and kinaesthesis) extend to our bodies in general.
 If we move around and rotate and twist our bodies from side to side our visual and auditory centre is in our head but our body sense seems to rotate around a point somewhere in our lower chest.
-If we fill our lungs and close our eyes whilst dancing it is clear that somewhere near our solar plexus is the centre of our feeling of bodily movement.
-This second centre of sensation is subsidiary to the centre of vision and sound in the sense that it can be located within visual and acoustic space but we cannot locate anything except body position from the centre of our sense of body position.
+If we fill our lungs and close our eyes whilst dancing it is clear that the centre of our feeling of bodily movement is somewhere near our solar plexus.
+This second centre of sensation is subsidiary to the centre of vision and sound in the sense that it can be located within visual and acoustic space.
+We cannot locate anything except body position from the centre of our sense of body position.

 Centre of Gravity.
 From University of Illinois "Physics and Dance"